 The School offers a master’s program with nurse practitioner and nurse-midwifery specialties.
 Students may enter the master’s program with or without previous education in nursing.
 The Graduate Entry Prespecialty in Nursing (GEPN) is designed to provide graduate-level nursing education for those who hold baccalaureate degrees, but who have no previous nursing education.
 The GEPN program is three years in length.
 Students who currently hold a license as a registered nurse can complete their master’s education in two years.
-YSN is currently engaged in an innovative curricular redesign that will be fully implemented in fall 2017.
-The programs will retain their current length of study; however, courses will be consistently grounded in the concepts of social justice, health equity/disparity, population health, diversity/inclusiveness, and quality.
-For further information see Clinical Specialties in the chapter Master’s Program (M.S.N.).
+YSN has completed an innovative curricular redesign, which will go into effect in fall 2017.
+The programs are retaining their current length of study; however, courses will include concepts of social justice, health equity/disparity, population health, diversity/inclusiveness, and quality.
+For further information see Specialties in the chapter Master’s Program (M.S.N.).

-Post-master’s education is available in four areas: adult/gerontology acute care nurse practitioner, family nurse practitioner, pediatric nurse practitioner, and psychiatric–mental health.
+Post-master’s education is available in four areas: adult/gerontology acute care, family, pediatric, and psychiatric–mental health.
 Application and curricular specifics for each offering are found in the chapter Post-Master’s Certificates.

 Doctoral study at the Yale School of Nursing was launched in 1994 with the Doctor of Nursing Science program and was converted to a Ph.D. program in 2006, residing in the Yale Graduate School of Arts and Sciences.
 The program’s major goal is to prepare expert nurse scholars in understanding health care issues and delivery while advancing the development of nursing knowledge.
 Upon completion of the program, students are expected to be able to design and conduct research relevant to nursing practice; extend the theoretical base of nursing through empirical investigation of nursing phenomena; test conceptual models and theories that are derived from the knowledge of nursing and related disciplines; assume leadership roles in the profession and in the larger health care system; and disseminate knowledge generated by independent, collaborative, and multidisciplinary research efforts.
 The doctoral program should be completed in four to five years of full-time study.
 A full description of the program can be found in the chapter Doctor of Philosophy Program.